Good, better, best. Never let it rest, until your good is better and your better is best. – Tim Duncan

 Bum Sticking Out

 Your Bum is to be utilized as a leveraging tool against your Opponents.
-However, in order for it to be effective you must position it so that it stick out behind you.
+However, in order for it to be effective, you must position it so that it sticks out behind you.
 Only in this way will you be able to gain the necessary leverage to move your Opponents in an effective and efficient manner that will enable you to rebound and score with greater ease and proficiency.

 Your knees are like Springs that will help you to jump with force, speed and precision.
 They will also assist you to solidify your stance and position on the basketball court.
 Finally, they are also utilized for balancing purposes and leveraging your Opponent under the basket.
-However, in order for your knees to be effective you must bend them slightly to allow you to solidify yourself in the Post.
+However, in order for your knees to be effective, you must bend them slightly to allow you to solidify yourself in the Post.

 When your back is straight you naturally have better balance, stability, and agility to move any which way at a moments notice.
-It also makes you taller and positions your shoulders and hands higher, thusly enabling you get better reach when receiving a pass or pulling down a rebound.
+It also makes you taller and positions your shoulders and hands higher, thusly enabling you to get better reach when receiving a pass or pulling down a rebound.
 Conversely, arching your Back forward will tend to destabilize you and will allow your Opponent to knock you off balance with the slightest shove.

 Shoulder’s Parallel to Backboard